yzyii/luashitacast/README.md

 ### Multiple Characters

-If you have multiple characters, move a copy of the you may move the common folder into each profile folder to edit different character's available items.
+If you have multiple characters,  you may move the common folder into each profile folder to edit different character's available items.

 # Contact Me